MarksKolbanevs/rotatio-operators-theory/README.md

 ### Important links,
 If you are here by hashtags like: primary-numbers, natural-numbers, mersenne-numbers, circle-geometry; please visit a OSF work about circle, you can download file through files.
 It is about founded series that interlink pi, natural numbers, Mersenne numbers in one place: https://osf.io/4sakd/?view_only=05ca836c24e1459799ebdd41f80d8d05

 I'll record this here, just in case.
 I found a geometric interpretation of the zeta function through a unit circle with frightening accuracy.
-It's a draft, but I'm attaching it here to duplicate the recording of the idea: https://osf.io/texzn/files/826nu
+It's a draft, but I'm attaching it here to duplicate the recording of the idea: https://osf.io/texzn/files/826nu.
+Later, I will add a section on the chronology of thoughts and ideas that led to this.

 ## Abstract